ROCm/rocBLAS/docs/source/Programmers_Guide.rst

 Legacy L2 BLAS
 ^^^^^^^^^^^^^^

 Below are code snippets from NETLIB for legacy L2 BLAS.
-They have both argument checking and quick-return-success.
+They have both argument checking and quick-return-success:

 .. code-block::